Wisconsin School Music Association

 b.
 An active WSMA Adjudicator, school music teacher or music department chairperson.

-*Private music teachers or others not employed by a school need to have two recommendations from the sources identified in 3b.
+*Private music teachers or others not employed by a school must have two recommendations from the sources identified in 2b.

 a.
 Seven years as an active WSMA Adjudicator AND twenty-one WSMA assigned festivals or

 b.
-15 years as an active music teacher in a school.
+Fifteen years as an active music teacher in a school or

 a.
 Evidence of professional development or